top of page

 Australian Conductor Nathan Aspinall has led orchestras across the globe and is widely admired for his thoughtful, nuanced interpretations and powerful performances.
 His collaborative approach to performing with fellow musicians has resulted in ongoing partnerships and deep relationships with the orchestras with whom he performs.

-Aspinall has performed around the world, leading the orchestras of Minnesota, St Louis, Atlanta, Sydney and the Mendelssohn-Orchesterakademie of the Gewandhausorchester in Leipzig.
+Aspinall has performed around the world, leading the orchestras of Minnesota, Detroit, St Louis, Atlanta, Sydney and the Mendelssohn-Orchesterakademie of the Gewandhausorchester in Leipzig.
 He has assisted many of today’s leading conductors including Stéphane Denève, Jakub Hrůša, Nathalie Stutzmann, Thomas Søndergård, and Simone Young.

 Nathan was a conducting fellow at the Tanglewood Music Center with the Boston Symphony Orchestra where he was mentored by Andris Nelsons, Thomas Adès and Giancarlo Guerrero.
 He is also a recipient of the Robert J. Harth Conducting Prize at the Aspen Music Festival.